 Helen Hartness Flanders Ballad Collection

 Primarily of Anglo-American origin, but also including some Franco-American music and fiddle tunes, the songs were recorded on wax cylinder, disc, and reel-to-reel magnetic tape.
-In addition to the invaluable content of the songs, the formats document the evolution of recording technology in the mid-20th century.
+In addition to the content, the song’s formats document the evolution of recording technology in the mid-20th century.

-Over the years, Mrs. Flanders had donated other materials from her collection to the College and by the early 1960s, comprised her personal research library containing several thousand books on American folksong, folklore, and balladry, dating from the late 18th through mid-20th centuries; over 600 broadsides; more than 200 songsters and hymnals; original 18th and 19th century music manuscripts; an archive of transcriptions of songs and their multiple variants corresponding but not limited to songs represented by the field recordings; and Mrs. Flanders personal and professional correspondence and business records.
+Flanders donated other materials from her collection to Middlebury, including her personal research library containing more than 1,000 books on American folk song, folklore, and balladry, dating from the late 18th through mid-20th centuries; over 600 broadsides; more than 200 songsters and hymnals; original 18th and 19th century music manuscripts; an archive of transcriptions of songs; as well as Flanders’ personal and professional correspondence and business records.

 Visit ArchivesSpace for a more detailed description and inventory of the collection.

 Search the library catalog for books, songsters, broadsides, and hymnals.

 Search the Internet Archive for digitized items from the collection including photographs, broadsides, and audio recordings.

 - Office Hours: